houstonhilton74/Bulk-Batch-Image-Editor-Background-Remover-Cropper-Recolorer-AI-Filename-Renamer-Organizer-/README.md

 		pip install ebaysdk
 	8.)
 Double-check that "curl" and "apt-transport-https" are installed: (Note: Your specific procedures to accomplish this task on your operating system may vary.
-Please see https://cloud.google.com/sdk/docs/install-sdk) sudo apt-get install apt-transport-https ca-certificates gnupg curl sudo 9.)
-If you have the old snap package, google-cloud-sdk, installed, remove it at the command line: (Note: Your specific procedures to accomplish this task on your operating system may vary.
-Please see https://cloud.google.com/sdk/docs/install-sdk) snap remove google-cloud-sdk
+Please see https://cloud.google.com/sdk/docs/install-sdk) sudo apt-get install apt-transport-https ca-certificates gnupg curl sudo
-	10.)
-At the command line, install the gcloud CLI snap package: (Note: Your specific procedures to accomplish this task on your operating system may vary.
-Please see https://cloud.google.com/sdk/docs/install-sdk) snap install google-cloud-cli --classic
-	11.)
-Intialize Google Cloud locally.
-(Note: Your specific procedures to accomplish this task on your operating system may vary.
-Please see https://cloud.google.com/sdk/docs/install-sdk) gcloud init
-	12.)
-Select the Google Cloud project that you created either locally or on the online Google Cloud Console: gcloud config set project PROJECT_ID edit
-	13.)
-Enable the Cloud Natural Language API either locally or through the online Google Cloud Console: gcloud services enable language.googleapis.com
-	14. Create local authentication credentials for your Google Account locally: gcloud auth application-default login
-	15. Install Python client-side-library for google-cloud-language pip install --upgrade google-cloud-language
-	16. Install iPython
+	9. Install iPython
 		pip install ipython OR sudo apt install python3-ipython
-	17. Double-check that Google Vision API is enabled on your Google Cloud account either locally or through the Google Cloud Online Console gcloud services enable vision.googleapis.com
-	18. Install Google Vision Python API locally via PIP: pip install google-cloud-vision
-	19. Install Python image-enhancement library (for image recoloring) pip install image-enhancement
+	10. Install Python image-enhancement library (for image recoloring) pip install image-enhancement
-	20. Install imutils
+	11. Install imutils
 		pip install --upgrade imutils
-	21. Install PyQt6 for GUI purposes - NOTE: Recent updates now depend on PyQt6 over older versions that used PyQt5.
-Due to several namespace changes in the library, make sure that you're no longer relying on PyQt5 anymore if you've used older versions of the program. pip install pyqt6
+	12. Install PyQt6 for GUI purposes - NOTE: Recent updates now depend on PyQt6 over older versions that used PyQt5.
+Due to several namespace changes in the library, make sure that you're no longer relying on PyQt5 anymore if you've used older versions of the program. pip install pyqt6 (or sudo apt-get install python3-pyqt6)
-	22. Make sure "xterm" is the default program for running shell files in any GUI desktop environment system as well as double-checking to make sure that the shell files have executable and read-write permissions.
+	13. Make sure "xterm" is the default program for running shell files in any GUI desktop environment system as well as double-checking to make sure that the shell files have executable and read-write permissions.
 Some other terminals may try running multiple shell instances at the same time - this program is not designed to work that way.
 All sub application instances must be sequential for each sub application in the bulk image processing "chain" to work properly.
 No parallel computing allowed.
-	23. Due to lack of font .ttf file location and indexing standardization on Linux distributions, please make sure that you have installed "DejaVuSans.ttf" globally on your system for effective indexing at this time when using the text stamper in the Repixelater sub application.
+	14. Due to lack of font .ttf file location and indexing standardization on Linux distributions, please make sure that you have installed "DejaVuSans.ttf" globally on your system for effective indexing at this time when using the text stamper in the Repixelater sub application.
 Most distributions should have it by default, but just in case, double-check that if there are any issues.
-	24. For continued quality support, we'll need ad rendering functionality for every subsequent version released after the date 2-26-24.
-Please install PyQtWebEngine for proper functionality. pip install PyQt6-WebEngine

 ###USAGE###